luke-j/lighthouse-thresholds/README.md

 # lighthouse-thresholds

+This is an iteration from the initial implementation where budgets could only be compared by categories.
+In this implementation budgets can be implemented by Google Lightouse [audit category](https://docs.google.com/spreadsheets/d/1dXH-bXX3gxqqpD1f7rp6ImSOhobsT1gn_GQ2fGZp8UU/edit?ts=59fb61d2#gid=0).

+_Please note that due to https://github.com/GoogleChrome/lighthouse/issues/1091, only one concurrent run is currently supported_

+---

 This package runs [Google Lighthouse](https://github.com/GoogleChrome/lighthouse) and compares the scores against predetermined thresholds defined an a `.lighthouserc` config file.

 ## Usage